“For the things we have to learn before we can do them, we learn by doing them.”

 - Donald Schon

 The Professional Practices program at Srishti Manipal is committed to the development of professional learning cultures, advancement of lifelong learning and provision of open access to high quality educational resources.
-Professional Practice is about improving the lives of others and the communities we live in through our practice.
+The programs are uniquely designed to enable working professionals and practitioners to upgrade and upskill, work and learn to extend and develop their skillsets and competencies towards improving the lives of others and the communities we live in through own practice.

 We create learning opportunities for practitioners and to develop and extend their practice towards their personal and professional growth, paced to keep up with the demands the world of practice.